NiaOrg/NiaPy/README.rst

 -  scipy == 1.0.0
 -  xlsxwriter == 1.0.2

-List of development dependencies and requirements can be found in the :doc:`/installation`.
+List of development dependencies and requirements can be found in the `installation section of NiaPy documentation <http://niapy.readthedocs.io/en/stable/installation.html>`_.

 Installation
 ------------